omustafa1994/js-storygame/README.md

-# js-storygame-
+# js-storygame

-Description
+### Description

-As a team we made a netflix adaptaion with working videos.
+This is so far a maze game with a legend of zelda theme done using javascript.

-Languages used
+### Languages used

-HTML
+* HTML
-CSS
+* Javascript

-How to download
+### How to download

-Clone the repo
+1. Clone the repo
-Paste the git clone line in terminal that github gives you (If its hosted on Github Pages then...)
+2. Paste the git clone line in terminal that github gives you

+(If its hosted on Github Pages then...)
-You can view the page here
+#### You can view the page [here]()

-Challenges (you can include images and code block here)
+### Challenges (you can include images and code block here)

-Merge conflicts
-Empty links / File pathing
-Naming conventions
-Minor consistency
-Bootstrap technical issues
+1. Difficulty only sticking to prompt and alert
+2. Couldn't get a working inventory system
+3. Couldn't get a working lives system

-Learning points
+### Learning points

-Need to learn how to deal with merge conflicts Probably better if files were precreated and then merged Everyone's Bootstrap should be from the same source Limited use without Javascript
+1. Javascript is so loosely typed that many errors were made during coding